 This fun craft is great for kids to create their own octopuses, made by Andreja Vucajnk.
 Check out the links at the bottom for more information about octopuses.

-Paper plate (plain white one or per-colored one)
+Paper plate (plain white one or pre-colored one)

-Fold the orange sheet of paper to half – fold that half to half again (I think the technical term for this is double fold).
-Now draw two tentacles on the paper and cut them – this giving you 8 tentacles!
+Fold the colored sheet of paper in half – fold that half to half again.
+Now draw two tentacles on the paper and cut them – this gives you 8 tentacles!

-Cut two ellipses for eyes and draw the eyes with black marker.
+Cut two ovals for eyes, and draw the rest of the eyes with a black marker.

-When the color on the paper plate has dried flip it and start glueing the tentacles.
-You can go all around (but this way this octopus paper plate craft might easily be mistaken for a sun craft) or just have the tentacles on one half like we do.
+When the color on the paper plate has dried, flip it and start gluing the tentacles.
+You can go all around (but then this octopus paper plate craft might easily be mistaken for a sun craft) or just have the tentacles on one half like we do.

 You can also add suckers to the tentacles – draw them, use bubble wrap, buttons, glitter glue, paper circles…